LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 Play 2.0 comes with a new and really powerful Scala-based template engine.
 This new template engine’s design was inspired by ASP.NET Razor, specifically it is:

 - **compact, expressive, and fluid**: it minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
 Unlike most template syntaxes, you do not need to interrupt your coding to explicitly denote server blocks within your HTML.
 The parser is smart enough to infer this from your code.
 This enables a really compact and expressive syntax which is clean, fast and fun to type.
-- **easy to learn**: it enables you to quickly be productive with a minimum of concepts.
-You use all your existing Scala language and HTML skills.
+- **easy to learn**: it enables you to quickly be productive with a minimum of concepts - Scala templates are just as easy to use as the Groovy templates in Play 1.x.
+You also get to use all your existing HTML skills.
 - **not a new language**: we consciously chose not to create a new language.
-Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome HTML construction workflow with your language of choice.
+Instead we wanted to leverage existing Scala language skills and documentation, and deliver a template markup syntax that enables an awesome HTML construction work-flow with your language of choice.
 - **editable in any text editor**: it doesn’t require a specific tool and enables you to be productive in any plain old text editor.

 Templates are compiled, so you will see any errors right in your browser: